Vinzy0/Test/README.md

 thats really it.

-UPDATE: i give up 💀
+UPDATE: i give up 💀, i made a different quote generator on python.

+ill probably not learn javascript for now and then regret it in the future :p